vyrjana/pyimpspec/documentation/high-level-functions.md

 - `data`: The data set to use in the calculations.
 - `method`: Valid values include:
     - "bht": Bayesian Hilbert Transform
     - "tr-nnls": Tikhonov regularization with non-negative least squares
     - "tr-rbf": Tikhonov regularization with radial basis function discretization
 - `mode`: Which parts of the data are to be included in the calculations.
 Used by the "tr-nnls" and "tr-rbf" methods.
 Valid values include:
     - "complex" ("tr-rbf" method only and the default for that method)
     - "real" (default for the "tr-nnls" method)
     - "imaginary"
 - `lambda_value`: The Tikhonov regularization parameter.
 Used by the "tr-nnls" and "tr-rbf" methods.
 If the method is "tr-nnls" and this value is equal to or below zero, then an attempt will be made to automatically find a suitable value.
 - `rbf_type`: The type of function to use for discretization.
 Used by the "bht" and "tr-rbf" methods.
 Valid values include:
     - "gaussian"
     - "c0-matern"
     - "c2-matern"
     - "c4-matern"
     - "c6-matern"
     - "inverse-quadratic"
     - "inverse-quadric"
     - "cauchy"
 - `derivative_order`: The order of the derivative used during discretization.
 Used by the "bht" and "tr-rbf" methods.
 - `rbf_shape`: The shape control of the radial basis functions.
 Used by the "bht" and "tr-rbf" methods.
 Valid values include:
-- "fwhm": full width at half maximum
+    - "fwhm": full width half maximum
-- "factor": shape_coeff is used directly
+    - "factor": `shape_coeff` is used directly
 - `shape_coeff`: The full width at half maximum (FWHM) coefficient affecting the chosen shape type.
 Used by the "bht" and "tr-rbf" methods.
 - `inductance`: If true, then an inductive element is included in the calculations.